 The most of feature selection algorithms use batch processing, however (Zhou, Foster, Stine, and Ungar 2006) presented a streamwise algorithm allowing to dynamically select the new-coming features.
-The research in (Ren, Qiu, Fan, Cheng, and Yu 2008) has shown a semi-supervised feature selection.
+The research in (Ren, Qiu, Fan, Cheng, and Yu 2008) shown a semi-supervised feature selection.
+More details about all type of feature selection may be found in (Liu and Setiono 1998).

 The usage of filters or wrappers causes two major problems.
-For wrappers it is an extensive searching through the different combinations of attributes.
-It forces the quality evaluation for each model build over each subset and every additional attribute increases the search space.
+For wrappers it is an extensive searching through different combinations of attributes.
+It forces the quality evaluation for each model build over each subset and that each additional attribute increases the search space.
 On the other hand, the major problem we encounter using filters is an influence of measure selection on the quality of further developed model.
 The each evaluator used by filters, coming from information theory or statistics, may not be an optimal solution for various dimensions of subsets i.e. a subset filtered by one algorithm may be inferior to a potential subset selected by another algorithm.